KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 2 : Write a program to reverse of a number.
+Experiment 2 : Write a program to reverse a number.

 ### 1. Story Outline:
 To find the reverse of number "While loop" is used.The reverse of number is obtained with the help of remainder and modulo division operator using while loop.